PinkR1ver/NewlineReplacer/README.md

 You will get errors for some reasons.
 It seems that if you are using `win32clipboard.OpenClipboard()`, you can not do paste operation before `win32clipboard.CloseClipboard()`.
 I am not sure about this.
 If you know something, **pls email me**.

 ## Final Notice:🚧
-You may be not able to open the NewlineReplacer.exe or run the main.py, that's because **`Specified clipboard format is not available`**.
-You may copy some imgs or something, that will cause the exe stopping.
+~~You may be not able to open the NewlineReplacer.exe or run the main.py, that's because **`Specified clipboard format is not available`**.
+You may copy some imgs or something, that will cause the exe stopping.~~

+Now you can use it for without this kind of worries.
+It will correct your text rather than other files or something.